• Home

 Adopt a stance similar to the boxing one, but instead, place your feet closer together. and not as long.
 Hold your hands in front of your face and flair your elbows slightly for protection.
 Put your hands higher than you would in a boxing stance to defend against head kicks.
 This stance provides stability and power, allowing for strong kick while keeping your legs further back to make it harder for them to kick you.

-The grappling stance:
+The Grappling stance:

 Use this stance low when you think they might try to tackle you .
 Stand with your feet hip-width apart and your dominant foot slightly forward.
 Hold your hands in front of your body, bend your elbows, and face your palms towards your opponent.
 This stance gives you great mobility and enables quick changes in position.
 However, this stance leaves you vulnerable to striking techniques, (like knee strikes to the face) so only use it as you take your opponent to the ground or defend against a takedown technique.